EDUC 4208 - Professional Experience B (UG)

 General Course Information

-Course Code EDUC 4208 Course Professional Experience B (UG) Coordinating Unit School of Education Term Quadmester 3 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 45 days consecutive working days in school Available for Study Abroad and Exchange N Prerequisites EDUC 4206, EDUC 4207 Restrictions Available to BTeach students only Course Description The Professional Experience placement is the central focus of Teacher Education programs.
-Professional Experiences in Terms 1, 2 and 3, as well as the ePortfolio, constitute the capstone requirements for the completion of a teaching degree program.
-Professional Experience B (PE B) is the 2nd and final Professional Experience placement and consists of 45 days of block placement in a secondary school in the Department for Education, Independent, Lutheran or Catholic sectors.
-Students are expected to engage fully with their Mentor Teachers classes and the School community.
+Course Code EDUC 4208 Course Professional Experience B (UG) Coordinating Unit School of Education Term Quadmester 3 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 45 consecutive working days in school Available for Study Abroad and Exchange N Prerequisites EDUC 4206, EDUC 4207 Restrictions Available to BTeaching students only Course Description The Professional Experience placement is central to the Initial Teacher Education program.
+EDUC 4208 is the second of two placement in the final year of the Bachelor of Teaching degree.
+This 45-day Professional Experience course prepares final year Pre-service teachers for their secondary school placement in a Department for Education, Independent, Lutheran or Catholic school.
+This course culminates the learning undertaken in previous professional experience placements and requires Pre-service teachers to demonstrate they have met the requirements of the Teaching Performance Assessment (TPA) through the successful completion of their final placement and e-Portfolio which are aligned to the Australian Professional Standard for Teachers (APST).

 Course Coordinator: Dr Brendan Bentley